stubma/cocos2dx-classical/README.md

 * CCRepeatForever override stop method
 * setShaderProgram can specify uniform values so that one shader can be shared by many nodes
 * CCNode adds nodeToAncestorTransform, ancestorToNodeTransform, convertToParentSpace, convertToParentSpaceAR
+* add a tool for resource pack, lpk_ui is UI tool, lpk_console is command tool.
+However, it is not tested in a real project.
+It is only for your reference by so far.
 * Lua related
 	* quick 3.x binding generator is migrated, renamed as autolua
 	* engine lua binding is generated